Skip to main content

 The Orchestrator process coordinates two types of GPU worker:

 • Transcoder - handles video transcoding.
 Receives raw segments, applies output profiles (resolution, bitrate, codec), returns encoded segments.
-Runs either in-process or as a separate transcoder process in an O-T split configuration.
+May run in-process or as a separate transcoder process in an O-T split configuration.

 • AI Runner - handles AI inference.
 Receives inference requests, routes them to the appropriate loaded model (or loads the model on demand), and returns results.
 Runs as a Docker container managed by the Orchestrator process.